| RPM | Floor (%) | Knee (%) | Locked | Learn °F | Last seen |

 When all protections have released, the voltage integrator is restored to pre-event value × Recovery Seed Fraction.
 Seed Protect Window protects the fresh seed from being immediately drained by a brief subsequent event.
 Fast Setpoint Rise Rate then accelerates the slewed current setpoint back up while battery voltage is comfortably below target, so the alternator crosses its deadband and starts producing current again quickly.

 Battery-side protections that ramp the field down or cut it entirely when a battery-safety limit is exceeded.
-These thresholds sit above the four control-loop throttling protections (Settings → Alternator → Protections) and the INA228 hardware ALERT pin (a hardware backup that needs no configuration).
+These thresholds sit above the four control-loop throttling protections (Setup → Alternator → Protections) and a separate hardware overvoltage backup (needs no configuration).

 Rebulk: The system always begins in Bulk when charging is enabled.
 It returns to Bulk from Float or Idle if battery voltage drops below Rebulk Voltage or net discharge current exceeds Rebulk Current Threshold — continuously for Rebulk Debounce Time.
 The timer resets if the condition clears before the debounce expires.
 If SoC data is available, it suppresses rebulk when the battery is at or above the block threshold and permits it again when SoC drops to the allow threshold — but SoC alone cannot trigger rebulk; voltage, current, or (in float) timeout criteria must also be met.

 Bulk: The system pushes the maximum thermally- (and otherwise-) allowed current from the RPM Cap Table.
-Bulk ends once battery voltage has remained continuously at or above Bulk Voltage for Bulk Voltage Debounce Time (default 0.25 sec).
+Bulk ends once battery voltage has remained continuously at or above Bulk Voltage for Bulk Voltage Debounce Time.

 Absorption: The voltage loop holds the battery at Absorption Voltage.
 Current is no longer commanded — the battery dictates how much it accepts and it tapers naturally as the battery fills.
 Absorption ends when current drops to or below Tail Current continuously for Absorption Completion Time.
 If the system is thermally constrained (the thermal penalty is meaningfully active and current is already near the tail threshold), tail detection is suspended until thermal headroom recovers — this prevents a false "battery full" exit triggered by the thermal loop pulling current down.
 If tail current is never reached, a safety exit to float or idle occurs after Absorption Timeout.